MartinArmstrongAU/CP3407_Group_Project/iteration_1.md

-# Actual iteration-1 board, (see chapters 3 and 4), add your start and end dates
+# Actual Iteration-1 Board [duration: 5 weeks, start date: 17/02/2025, end date: 23/03/2025]

-Note for Dmitry.
+NOTES (for Dmitry):
-- Floods at the begining of the trimester forced one of the team members to drop out of the subject.
+* Floods at the beginning of the trimester forced one of our team members (Alex Williams) to drop out of the subject.
-- A second team member has ghosted the remaining members since Week 2-3.
+* Another team member (Cobey Smith) has not communicated at all with the team since week 2 (last message on 6/2/2025).
-- A third team member (Martin Armstrong) got hospitalized around Week 4-5 for multiple weeks + had medication that prevented clear thoughts and thus could not participate in the iteration.
+* Another team member (Martin Armstrong) was hospitalized at the start of Week 5 (24/02/2025) with first symptoms appearing in the middle of week 4 (20/02/2025) which lasted for multiple weeks until the start of week 7 (17/03/2025) during which time they were taking several different medications that prevented clear thoughts (resulting in a lack of contributions and thus could not participate in iteration-1).
-- At about the same time as Martin fell ill I, (Joshua Finch) had to attend my grandfather's funeral (will provide proof if requested/required) and thus didn't get much done for multiple weeks in a row, that being the reason for my lack of weekly prac submissions (there simply wasn't anything to report progress-wise) but completed quizs.
+* Another team member (Joshua Finch), had to attend their grandfather's funeral at about the same time that Martin fell ill (they will provide proof if requested/required) and thus didn't get much done for multiple weeks in a row, which is also the reason for their lack of weekly practical submissions (there simply wasn't anything to report progress-wise).
-A reminder that you gave me and Martin a week's extension for Iteration 1 that also pushed back the due date for Iteration 2.
+* This is a reminder that you gave us a week-long extension for Iteration-1, also extending the end date for Iteration-2.

 Checklist:
-1. github entry timestamps
+1. - [x] GitHub entry timestamps - DONE
-2. User stories are correct: see p39
+2. - [x] User stories are correct: see p39 - DONE

-* Assumed Velocity: ??
+* Assumed Velocity: 1.0 (explained in [initial iteration plan](./initial_iteration_plan))
-* Number of developers: ??
+* Number of developers: 2
-* Total estimated amount of work: YY days
+* Total estimated amount of work: 40 working days

 User stories or tasks (see chapter 4):
 1. [user story or task title](./user_stories/user_story_00_template.md), priority XX, YY days